code-with-amitk/Code-examples/Operating_Systems/Windows/IDE/Microsoft_Visual_Studio/README.md

   Location  : Shows where the thread is running.
 We can expand this location to show the full call stack for the thread.
   Process Name: An advanced column (hidden by default) shows process to which each thread belongs.

 2. Open Parallel stacks to see stacks of all threads.
-Cntl + shift + D
+Cntl + shift + D  .
+Debug > Windows > Parallel Stacks

 3. Show Threads in Code.
 Click on Button in Visual Studio Bar.
 This will place marker in code where specific threads are.
 ```